 Object-oriented programming (OOP) is a programming language model in which programs are organized around data, or objects, rather than functions and logic.
 An object can be defined as a data field that has unique attributes and behavior.
 Examples of an object can range from physical entities, such as a human being that is described by properties like name and address, down to small computer programs, such as widgets.
 This opposes the historical approach to programming where

-The first step in OOP is to identify all the objects the programmer wants to manipulate and how they relate to each other, an exercise often known as data modeling.
-Once an object has been identified, it is generalized as a class of objects (think of Plato's concept of the "ideal" chair that stands for all chairs) which defines the kind of data it contains and any logic sequences that can manipulate it.
-Each distinct logic sequence is known as a method.
-Objects communicate with well-defined interfaces called messages.
+The first step in OOP is to identify all of the objects a programmer wants to manipulate and how they relate to each other, an exercise often known as data modeling.
+Once an object is known, it is generalized as a class of objects that defines the kind of data it contains and any logic sequences that can manipulate it.
+Each distinct logic sequence is known as a method and objects can communicate with well-defined interfaces called messages.